 - If you intend serving the carrots as a side vegetable, remove the carrots and place in a serving dish.

-- Pour the juices from the roasting tray through a sieve into a saucepan.
-Press with the back of a spoon to squeeze all the vegetables through the sieve.
-Discard any pieces that do not pass through.
+- Pour the juices from the roasting tray (including the oranges and onions) into a saucepan.
 Thicken with a little cornflour mixed with a splash of water if necessary.

 - Return the chicken to the roasting tray and place the uncovered tray back in the oven for 5 minutes to allow the skin to brown and crisp.
 Keep your eye on it, it burns easily.